Health insurance in Portugal

 If you’re vacationing in Portugal, budget around €50 for food per day (for a single person).

-The cost of healthcare in Portugal
+The Cost of Healthcare in Portugal

 For those who move to Portugal with legal residency, you’ll have access to the Portuguese healthcare system.
 Portugal’s healthcare system is a combination of public and private healthcare.
 If you opt for private health insurance, costs typically range from €30 to €100 per month, depending on factors such as your age, desired coverage, and any pre-existing conditions.